VOLUME 12 INTERNATIONAL AVIATION

 of legal and actual possession include:

-would be continuously rated as Category 1 under the FAA’s International Aviation
+continuously rated as Category 1 under the FAA’s IASA Program.

 NOTE: Agreements between part